Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_description.rst

 To achieve these goals, the solution must:

-* Be anti-fragile and resistant to cyberattacks like ransomware
+* Be anti-fragile and resistant to cyber attacks like ransomware
 * Deliver immutable and auditable verification of data, files, and software
 * Provide alerts and proof of data integrity
 * Seamlessly deploy onsite, as well as on user systems and endpoints